 Homework is linked to topic.

 EYFS and KS1 classes have weekly activities to complete.
-KS2 receive weekly homework and may complete a project on a half termly basis.
+KS2 receive weekly homework for numeracy and literacy.
 Reading practice is expected daily.

 Teacher Assessment of children's work and progress is carried out on a daily basis.

 The school is building its assessment systems around a resource called Learning Ladders.